Ömer Kahveci

-Ömer Kahveci (born 15 February 1992) is a Turkish professional footballer who plays as a goalkeeper for 1461 Trabzon FK.
+Ömer Kahveci (born 15 February 1992) is a Turkish professional footballer who plays as a goalkeeper for TFF 2.
+Lig club 24 Erzincanspor.
 He is also a former youth international, having been capped at the Turkey U-17 and U-18 levels.

 Career

 Club career

 Kahveci began his career with Cesurspor in 2004.
 Adana Demirspor transferred him in 2005, and was he promoted to the senior team in 2007.
 He was transferred to Bucaspor in 2010.

 International career

 Kahveci represented Turkey at the 2009 FIFA U-17 World Cup and 2011 UEFA European Under-19 Championship.